mohanrajujs/Big-Geo-Data-Processing-Oct-2019/README.md

-# Big Geo Data Processing - Twente Course Elective (Oct-2019)
+# Modelling observer intensity in the Netherlands - Twente Course Elective (Oct-2019)
 Group 04 Assignment for the course Big Geo Data Processing

 This project output is part of big geo data processing course work took place in 2nd year Msc, co-oridnated by staff from ITC- University of Twente, The Netherlands.